EternalDreamer01/Nyx/README.md

 ## Overview

-Nyx is a simple reverse phone lookup.
+Nyx is a **simple reverse phone lookup** ;
+that is, a tool to obtain information about the subscriber (owner) of the phone number.

 Please read [Disclaimer](#disclaimer) and [Are there any risk ?](#are-there-any-risk-).

+*Note: This tool focus on the subscriber's information rather than the Mobile Network Operator (MNO)*

 ## Disclaimer